I’m often asked about book proposals. Are they necessary? If so, why?

 Convince, Convince, Convince

-Again, a book proposal is simply a tool to convince publishers to offer a contract.
+Again, a book proposal is a powerful tool to convince publishers to offer you the best contract possible.
 This is why literary agents might require it.
-But… if you can demonstrate the likelihood of strong book sales without a proposal, then do so!
+But… if you can demonstrate the likelihood of strong book sales without a proposal through your query letter, then do so!
 It could save you time and money.

 Contact me at melaniesaxton@icloud.com for a consultation about your book proposal, synopsis, manuscript evaluation, editing or ghostwriting project today, and let’s get started!